• Skip to primary navigation

 Security appliances, WAN optimizers, VPNs, and elaborate configurations add complexity and cost to the WAN.
 They also make it harder to maintain and scale.
 While these are commonplace with networks that rely on MPLS or DIY SD-WAN solutions, SDWaaS helps enterprises do away with this complexity.

 This is again because of the integrated nature of SDWaaS.
-With a built-in network security stack that includes features like Next-Gen Firewall (NGFW), Managed Threat Detection and Response (MDR), Intrusion Prevention Systems (IPS), and anti-malware, SDWaaS helps organizations do away with complex webs of appliances and difficult to manage configurations.
+With a built-in network security stack that includes features like Next-Gen Firewall (NGFW), Managed Threat Detection and Response (MDR), Intrusion Prevention Systems (IPS), and anti-malware, SDWaaS helps organizations do away with complex webs of appliances and difficult-to-manage configurations.

 Not only does this streamline workflows and maintenance, but it can also improve an organization’s overall security posture.
 When security is baked-in into the WAN, it is easier to implement and enforce.